colossiai/public-tools/dev_troubleshoot/Java/Java CPU high load demo.md

 ps -eo pid,ppid,cmd,%mem,%cpu --sort=-%cpu | head
 ```

+or use `top`

 You’ll see something like:

 ```
-12345  1 java HighCpuExample  2.5 200.0
+1719  1 java HighCpuExample  2.5 200.0
 ```

-The PID (here `12345`) is the process consuming high CPU.
+The PID (here `1719`) is the process consuming high CPU.

 ---